Architect in ChargePere Puig i Rodríguez

-From the architect.
+Text description provided by the architects.
 The building is connected to a racetrack located in Barcelona, and is actively used as a training site for professional motor racing.
 Several companies involved in the industry have set up permanent offices in this building.

 A flexible design was needed for the building so that it could accommodate several companies of varying sizes.
 For this reason, the building is divided between several 35 square meter subdivisions or sectors.

 Each is independent from the other, and all mechanical, electrical and plumbing (MEP) utilities were installed below each sector, allowing for an unobstructed view, optimal energy efficiency, and minimized energy consumption.

 The building had to be completed in only 6 months, and therefore we chose to employ already built concrete frameswhile the concrete was being moulded in a factory we begin to lay the foundations of the building and transform the plot of land.

 Special care was taken when selecting the glass panes.
 To prevents overheating, minimizes greenhouse effects and eliminates the possibility of an irritating glare appearing on, for example, their computer monitors.